alexwoolford/alexwoolford.github.io/_posts/2021-05-17-confluent-cloud-to-neo4j-aura.md

     {"member_id": 220950091, "time": 1622851200000, "group_topic_name": "Web Technology"}
     ...

 This sample data shows member/group relationships for a couple of RSVP's.
+The first set of events are for an outdoor Meetup, and the second group is a tech Meetup.

 At the time of writing (2021-05-24) there are approx. 200 connectors available in [Confluent Hub](https://www.confluent.io/hub/).
 We're going to write this data into a graph that's hosted on Neo4j's managed cloud service, [Aura](https://neo4j.com/cloud/aura/).

 ![Confluent Cloud and Neo4j Aura](../img/meetup-to-aura.png)

-Now that the data is being streamed into Confluent Cloud, we can setup the Dockerized Connect instance.
+Now that the data is being streamed into Confluent Cloud, we can setup the Dockerized Connect instance to sink the data from Kafka to Neo4j.
 The connectors themselves aren't included in the [confluentinc/cp-kafka-connect](https://hub.docker.com/r/confluentinc/cp-kafka-connect) image.
+This is typical for containerized data pipelines.
+If all the connectors were bundled in the image, the Docker container would be unwieldy.

 We need to create a custom Docker container that contains the Neo4j sink connector.
-First, create a Dockerfile that takes the base image and installs the Neo4j sink connector:
+First, let's create a Dockerfile that takes the base image, and then runs a command to install the Neo4j sink connector:

     % cat Dockerfile
     FROM confluentinc/cp-kafka-connect:6.1.1
     RUN confluent-hub install --no-prompt neo4j/kafka-connect-neo4j:1.0.9

-We build the image using the Docker build command:
+We build the image by running the `docker build` command in the same folder as the Dockerfile:

     docker build . -t ccloud-neo4j:1.0.0

-For more details, read [Confluent extending images](https://docs.confluent.io/platform/current/installation/docker/development.html#extending-images) docs.
+The `-t` argument defines the tag for our new image.
+For more details about creating custom connector images, see [Confluent's extending Docker images](https://docs.confluent.io/platform/current/installation/docker/development.html#extending-images).

 Once the Docker image has been built, you can see it in the list of local images: